devdeliw/website/content/posts/memory.md

 ## Memory

-*Memory* is a physical structure that stores digital information as stable electrical states.
+*Memory* is a physical structure that stores digital information as electrical states.
 A single *bit* of memory represents either a logical 0 or 1 by maintaining distinct, measurable voltages inside microscopic circuits.
 These circuits exist in layers of *memory hierarchy*, a set of memory storage levels